Seba-T/face-blurrer/README.md

 2. **Directory Structure:**

-   - In the root directory of your `FACE-BLURRER` project, create a directory named `WIDER_val`.
+   - In the root directory of your `FACE-BLURRER` project, create a directory named `testing` in the `data` folder.
 If this directory already exists from a previous run and you want to use fresh data, ensure it's empty.
-   - Place the downloaded validation images *directly* inside the `WIDER_val` directory.
+   - Place the downloaded validation images *directly* inside the `testing` directory.
 The resulting structure should resemble the following:

      ```
      FACE-BLURRER/